marinakinalone/todo-app/README.md

 ## What I have learned from this project
 I love the MERN tech stack for its flexibility and smooth development workflow, so I'm always having fun building this type of full-stack app.
 I wish I were allowed to use Redux to deal with all the small interactions in the to-do list.
 Consequently, this project made me practice more complex ReactJS when I had to deal with many different states for all the actions performed in the app.

+I got more comfortable with React Router, especially with using parameters for navigation.

 Implementing sockets to make the app collaborative is something I have not done.
 Combining the db.collection.watch() method from MongoDB with sockets from socket.io made it very easy to monitor the changes made in the database!

 ## What's next to do?